kwebio/kweb-core/README.md

 #### Status - 2017-01-08
 KWeb is currently very experimental, at this stage more of a proof-of-concept and playground for ideas than anything even close to being useful in production.

+The DOM DSL only covers a tiny subset of its eventual functionality, just barely more than is required for the TODO demo below.

 #### Getting started
 1. Ensure you are using the "Early Access Preview 1.1" Kotlin plugin in IDEA, see "How to Try It" section at the